rootpy/rootpy/docs/modules/ROOT.rst

 Simple Integration into Existing Applications
 =============================================

-The `rootpy.ROOT` module is intended to be a drop-in replacement for ordinary PyROOT imports by mimicking PyROOT's interface.
+The :py:mod:`rootpy.ROOT` module is intended to be a drop-in replacement for ordinary PyROOT imports by mimicking PyROOT's interface.
 Both ROOT and rootpy classes can be accessed in a harmonized way through this module.
 This means you can take advantage of rootpy classes automatically by replacing ``import ROOT`` with ``import rootpy.ROOT as ROOT`` or ``from rootpy import ROOT`` in your code, while maintaining backward compatibility with existing use of ROOT's classes.

-Under `rootpy.ROOT`, classes are automatically "asrootpy'd" *after* the ROOT constructor has been called:
+Under :py:mod:`rootpy.ROOT`, classes are automatically "asrootpy'd" *after* the ROOT constructor has been called:

 .. sourcecode:: python